Licensing / Motor Tax

 The following procedure applies in respect of a vehicle licensed before 1 January 1993.

-If the new owner is a motor dealer then the owner/the person transferring the vehicle shall deliver the certificate in respect of the vehicle to the dealer who shall retain it until any subsequent transfer of ownership.
+If the new owner is a motor dealer, then the owner/the person transferring the vehicle shall deliver the certificate in respect of the vehicle to the dealer, who shall retain it until any subsequent transfer of ownership.
 A certificate which is not delivered where required becomes void.

 The licensing authority is to acknowledge receipt to the transferring owner and to update the records.
 It is to arrange to verify the details in the certificate by reference to the relevant licensing record, note the relevant particulars and forward the relevant certificate to the new owner.
-Where the current licence has issued in respect of the vehicle, the owner is to deliver the licence to the new owner.
+Where the current licence has been issued in respect of the vehicle, the owner is to deliver the licence to the new owner.
 It passes by delivery.
-It is not so passed, it becomes void.
+If it is not so passed, it becomes void.

 Post-1992 Vehicles Sales